react-sfc/react-sfc-swyx/README.md

 Swyx's Experimental Proposal for bringing Single File Components to React.
 [Other proposals can be found here](https://github.com/react-sfc/react-sfc-proposal).
 The specific APIs are unstable for now and have already changed from what was shown at the React Rally talk!

-> This is an experiment as a proof of concept and will just be a toy unless other folks pick it up/help contribute/design/maintain it!
+> :warning: This is an experiment/proof of concept, and is a solo endeavor not endorsed by the React team.
+There are legitimate design concerns raised (see Concerns section below).
+It may remain a toy unless other folks pick it up/help contribute/design/maintain it!
 [Let me know what your interest is and help spread the word](https://twitter.com/swyx).

 See philosophical discussion at React Rally 2020: https://www.swyx.io/speaking/react-rally-metalanguage